Channel wing: Development

-In 1925, Willard Custer had himself observed how very strong winds had managed to lift the roof of a barn.
+In 1925, Custer had observed how strong winds had lifted the roof of a barn.
 Custer realized that the high velocity of the wind created a lower pressure above the roof while the pressure remained high inside, literally blowing the roof off.
-This low pressure above/high pressure below is the same phenomenon that allows an airplane wing to provide lift even though in this case the barn itself was obviously not moving.
+This low pressure above/high pressure below is the same phenomenon that allows an airplane wing to provide lift.

-Custer studied the phenomenon, and by 1928 he had made the first models of a wing with a half-tube-formed section instead of the usual wing profile.
-This was patented in 1929.
-Development of the half-tube channel wing was then refined further, and on November 12, 1942, the CCW-1 (Custer Channel Wing 1) airplane was flying for the first time.
+Custer studied the phenomenon, and by 1928 had made the first models of a wing with a half-tube section instead of the usual wing profile.
+He patented the idea in 1929.
+The half-tube channel wing was then refined further, and on November 12, 1942, the CCW-1 (Custer Channel Wing 1) airplane flew for the first time.
 Custer built additional experimental aircraft; the last one was CCW-5, of which a few were manufactured in 1964.